 Here are a few tips to help you improve your photos:

-- Avoid Taking Your Pictures Too Closely to the subject
+- Avoid Taking Your Pictures Too Close to the subject

 - Make Sure to Take Photos from Different Angles